Penn AC Gold Summer Program

 Eligible Athletes

 Simply put, we are looking for young men and women who want to be the best.
-Penn AC Gold is a high-performance camp with limited spots available.
-The selection process is competitive, and we will use the following criteria to guide our invitation and selection process.
-Lightweight rowers are encouraged to apply!
+Penn AC Gold is a high-performance camp.
+Our goal is to promote skill development, teamwork, and competition by providing quality coaching and programming.

 Coaching Recommendations